www.azhagi.com - your one'stop software for ALL your Tamil computing needs.

 Document, Print, Publish, Email, Chat, Blog and Build Websites in Tamil - with utmost EASE...

-Azhagi has its own in-built Unicode Editor (see snapshot below), which can work in Win 98/ME/NT/2K/XP/2K3/Vista.
-Its features will be explained in this document.
+Azhagi has its own in-built Unicode Editor (see snapshot below), which can work in Win 98/ME/NT/2K/XP/2K3/Vista/7.
+It's features will be explained in this document.

-This editor will be very useful for commercial version users also, if they are NOT overly habituated to typing in MS-Word.
-Typing/Editing with Azhagi's Unicode editor offers the user, the greatest ease and flexibility for Unicode Tamil Input.
-You might be aware that in case of 'Direct typing in external applications', Azhagi's one-of-its-kind features of 'Extended Editing' and 'Extended Mode' are available only during Tscii input and not during Unicode input.
-But, these features are automatically available when you type your Tamil text from within Azhagi (using the main Tscii editor or the new Unicode Editor), instead of typing in an external application.
+If you are NOT overly habituated to typing in MS-Word, typing/editing with Azhagi's Unicode editor offers you the greatest ease and flexibility for Unicode Tamil Input, as Azhagi's 'Extended Editing' and 'Extended Mode' are available (as in the case of the main Dual/Single Tscii editor).
 To know more about 'Extened Editing' and 'Extended Mode', after starting Azhagi application, click on 'Help->Contents' and in the help topics that open, navigate to 'User Manual->Tray Items Explained'.
 Under it, you will find explanation for these extended features.

 How to start the Unicode Editor?